AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-migration-classic-resource-manager.md

-<properties
+---
-    pageTitle="Migrate classic resources to Azure Resource Manager - Overview  | Azure" description="This article walks through the platform-supported migration of resources from classic to Azure Resource Manager" services="virtual-machines-windows"
+title: Migrate classic resources to Azure Resource Manager - Overview  | Azure
+description: This article walks through the platform-supported migration of resources from classic to Azure Resource Manager
-    documentationcenter=""
-    author="singhkays"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager" />
-<tags
-    ms.assetid="78492a2c-2694-4023-a7b8-c97d3708dcb7"
-    ms.service="virtual-machines-windows"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="vm-windows"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/23/2017"
-    wacn.date=""
-    ms.author="kasing" />
+services: virtual-machines-windows
+documentationcenter: ''
+author: singhkays
+manager: timlt
+editor: ''
+tags: azure-resource-manager

+ms.assetid: 78492a2c-2694-4023-a7b8-c97d3708dcb7
+ms.service: virtual-machines-windows
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-windows
+ms.devlang: na
+ms.topic: article
+ms.date: 01/23/2017
+wacn.date: ''
+ms.author: kasing
+---

 # Platform-supported migration of IaaS resources from classic to Azure Resource Manager
 In this article, we describe how we're enabling migration of infrastructure as a service (IaaS) resources from the Classic to Resource Manager deployment models.
-You can read more about [Azure Resource Manager features and benefits](/documentation/articles/resource-group-overview/).
+You can read more about [Azure Resource Manager features and benefits](../azure-resource-manager/resource-group-overview.md).
 We detail how to connect resources from the two deployment models that coexist in your subscription by using virtual network site-to-site gateways.

 ## Goal for migration
 Resource Manager enables deploying complex applications through templates, configures virtual machines by using VM extensions, and incorporates access management and tagging.
 Azure Resource Manager includes scalable, parallel deployment for virtual machines into availability sets.
 The new deployment model also provides lifecycle management of compute, network, and storage independently.
 Finally, there's a focus on enabling security by default with the enforcement of virtual machines in a virtual network.